Guardianship

 Rogers Guardianships

-Although guardians are granted authority to care for and make decisions on behalf of minor children and incapacitated adults, a guardian does not have the authority to consent to treatment with antipsychotic medication without specific court authorization.
-To make decisions regarding the use of antipsychotic medication or other intrusive treatments and procedures, the court must give the guardian “Rogers authority.”
-There is more documentation/forms needed in order to obtain Rogers authority over and above those needed for a standard guardianship without Rogers authority.
+Guardians hold the authority to care for and make decisions on behalf of minor children and incapacitated adults, but that authority has limits.
+A guardian cannot consent to treatment with antipsychotic medication without specific court authorization.
+To make decisions about antipsychotic medication or other intrusive treatments and procedures, the guardian must obtain “Rogers authority” from the court.
+Obtaining Rogers authority requires additional documentation and forms, beyond what a standard guardianship needs.